ikramhasan/AI-Dev-Scripts/README.md

 ## 📍 Overview

-AI SCRIPTS, leverages Local LLMs to streamline code improvement workflows and enhance your coding.
+AI DEV SCRIPTS, leverages Local LLMs to streamline code improvement workflows and enhance your coding.
 It includes scripts like `ai_review` for suggestion generation, `ai_pr` for pull request analysis, and `ai_commit` for suggested commit messages.
 Additionally, it features an `ai_readme` script that generates customized readmes based on directory locations.
 Overall, it utilizes Ollama's DeepSeek Coder, and Mistral model to automate code improvements, security checks, and documentation within the repository ecosystem.

 ---